Hi MusMe Subscribers,

 While sending you the ringtones is part of the process, we want to make sure that getting your new MusMe ringtones on your phone so they are ready to use is as easy and straightforward as we can make it.
 We decided to lay out a detailed step-by-step process on how to download and implement our ringtones onto your iPhone so you can start using them.

-Select the ringtone that you would like to use and click the Arrow icon to the right of the ringtone file.
+In the link received you can Select the ringtone that you would like to use and click the Arrow icon to the right of the ringtone file.
 This will take you to a screen that gives you the option to download your ringtone.
-We suggest that you download each of these ringtones individually.
 Make sure to select “Download original file.”
 Each of these ringtone files are already in M4R format, the necessary format in order for the ringtone to be able to sync to your iPhone.

 Once downloaded, you should soon see the ringtone file pop up under “Downloads” on your computer.
 Once you identify where the file is, drag the file into your screensaver region known as “Desktop.”
 We advise that you create a folder on your computer titled “Ringtones” so that every month you can fill it with our new ringtones.